Skip to main content

 Workspace publishing

-Workspace members can depend on each other by path at development time and by version at publish time — verum publish automatically rewrites the manifest.
+Workspace members can depend on each other by path at development time and by version at publish time — verum workspace exec -- verum package publish per member re-resolves path-deps to versioned-deps in the published manifest.

 See also